 The Obama administration has been frustrated by the lack of movement on all sides but has reportedly been particularly disappointed by how little Arab countries have been willing to do or even promise.

 Wary from past experience of negotiating with the Israelis, the official Arab position has been one of “show us the goods, then we will talk”.

 Link to BBC Article.

 This just about sums about what I have seen and heard in the region.
 No one is in the mood for more talk of rapprochement with Israel.
 With the United States, definitely.
 There is still a hope that the United States will provide the leadership to move governments in the region toward a new direction of engagement with their people.
-But the war on Gaza was far more of a watershed than anyone understands in Western …
+But the war on Gaza was far more of a watershed than anyone understands in Western capitals, especially in …

 I continue to be haunted, almost fixated on President Obama’s simple words about the joke around the White House.
 It is in my opinion, a stunning formula for presidentially-led social change.
 After four decades of watching American presidents, supposedly the most powerful agents of change in the Arab/Israeli conflict, fail to make any change.
 Now Obama is coming along at a good time for change, in that so much of the world knows that Israel must change, including most American Jews, finally, finally.
 But he could be still failing miserably at this.
 No, it really is his genius.
 The fact is the most passionate president on peace and justice for Palestinians is Jimmy Carter, but he is not believed at all by most Jews or trusted.
 Why?
 Because he has a nasty habit of saying in public things that are so overly optimistic about seasoned enemies and militant groups with …